The UK Intellectual Property Office (UK IPO) first introduced the UK Fast Track Opposition Procedure in 2013.

 In addition to the reduced cost, it is also a much quicker process.
 Under the fast-track system cases are resolved within six months rather than the standard 12 to 18 month period.

 Of course, where there are benefits, there’s usually a catch, and this is no exception.
-This faster system can be only used in certain situations.
+This faster system is only used in certain situations.

-The fast-track procedure can only be used for oppositions based on the identity or confusing similarity of the offending trade mark (oppositions can’t be based on pending
+The fast-track procedure is only available for oppositions based on the identity or confusing similarity of the offending trade mark (oppositions can’t be based on pending trade mark registrations).

-Also, oppositions must be limited to a maximum of three earlier marks.
+Also, oppositions are limited to a maximum of three earlier marks.

 This is therefore significantly narrower than the multiple grounds available under the standard system.